aebenbach/KaggleTitanic/README.md

 # KaggleTitanic
 Modeling the survival of the Titanic's passengers for Kaggle's competition

-This project creates a predictions for Kaggle's ML Titanic competition.
+This project creates predictions for Kaggle's ML Titanic competition.
 A logisitc regression model is used to predict the survival of passenger's of the titanic.
 Also included are visualizations of various demographics and their survival rates.